 Here’s a fact: According to NCMEC’s analysis of more than 10,000 abduction attempts, the majority of child abductions occur when the child is traveling to or from school between 2 pm and 7 pm.
 Very alarming, isn’t it?

 “Going back to school can be both exciting and stressful.
 It’s also a time to be vigilant, with the majority of child abductions taking place to and from school or a school-related activity.
 The Justice Network and NCMEC are working hard to keep children safe and every parent and child can do their part by following these simple safety steps,” said Walsh.
+You’ll want to make sure they are safe on the internet and can’t access adult content.

 - Walk or drive the route to and from school with children, pointing out landmarks and safe places to go if they need help.